projectweekend/Pi-Control-Service/README.md

 **What it does**

-Using the GPIO service (`pi_control_service.GPIOService`) you have access to the Raspberry Pi's digital GPIO pins.
+Using the GPIO service (`pi_control_service.GPIOControlService`) you have access to the Raspberry Pi's digital GPIO pins.
 You can turn pins on and off as well as read their values.
-Using the custom action service (`pi_control_service.CustomActionService`) you can call methods on an "actions" class you implement.
+Using the custom action service (`pi_control_service.CustomActionControlService`) you can call methods on an "actions" class you implement.
 This allows you to do just about anything, like: access [I2C](http://en.wikipedia.org/wiki/I%C2%B2C), [SPI](http://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus), or the serial port, and issue system commands.

 ## Install it